Existential Notation3 Logic: From N3 to Existential Rules

 \subsection{Foundations of Existential Rule Reasoning}

-For existential rules, we also consider a first-order vocabulary, consisting of constants (\constS) and variables (\varS), and additionally so-called (labeled) nulls (\nullS)\footnote{We choose here different symbols to disambiguate between existential rules and \nthree, although vocabularies partially overlap.}.
-As already mentioned in Sect.~\ref{yea!}, we use the same set of constants as \nthree formulae, meaning $\constS = C$.
-Furthermore, let $\predS$ be a set of \emph{relation names}, where each $p\in\predS$ comes with an arity $\arity{p}\in\mathbb{N}$. \constS, \varS, \nullS, and \predS are countably infinite and pair-wise disjoint.
-We use the ternary relation name $\tripl\in\predS$ to encode \nthree triples in Sect.~\ref{yea!}.
-If $p\in\predS$ and $t_{1},t_{2},\ldots,t_{\arity{p}}$ is a list of terms (i.e., $t_{i}\in\constS\cup\nullS\cup\varS$), $p(t_{1},t_{2},\ldots,t_{\arity{p}})$ is called an \emph{atom}.
+As for \nthree, we consider a first-order vocabulary, consisting of countably infinite mutually disjoint sets of constants (\constS), variables (\varS), and additionally so-called (labeled) nulls (\nullS)\footnote{We choose here different symbols to disambiguate between existential rules and \nthree, although vocabularies partially overlap.}.
+As already mentioned in \Cref{yea!}, we use the same set of constants as \nthree formulae, meaning $\constS = C$.
+Furthermore, let $\predS$ be a (countably infinite) set of \emph{relation names}, where each $p\in\predS$ comes with an arity $\arity{p}\in\mathbb{N}$. \predS is disjoint from the term sets \constS, \varS, and \nullS.
+We reserve the ternary relation name $\tripl\in\predS$ for our encoding of \nthree triples.
+If $p\in\predS$ and $t_{1},t_{2},\ldots,t_{\arity{p}}$ is a list of terms (i.e., each $t_{i}\in\constS\cup\nullS\cup\varS$), $p(t_{1},t_{2},\ldots,t_{\arity{p}})$ is called an \emph{atom}.
 We often use $\vec t$ to summarize a term list like $t_{1},\ldots,t_{n}$ ($n\in\mathbb{N}$), and treat it as a set whenever order is irrelevant.
 An atom $p(\vec t)$ is \emph{ground} if $\vec t \subseteq \constS$.
 An \emph{instance} is a (possibly infinite) set $\Inst$ of variable-free atoms and a finite set of ground atoms $\Dnst$ is called a \emph{database}.

 For a set of atoms $\Inst[A]$ and an instance $\Inst$, we call a function $h$ from the terms occurring in $\Inst[A]$ to the terms in $\Inst$ a \emph{homomorphism from $\Inst[A]$ to $\Inst$}, denoted by $h : \Inst[A]\to\Inst$, if (1) $h(c)=c$ for all $c\in\constS$ (occurring in \Inst[A]), and (2) $p(\vec t)\in\Inst[A]$ implies $p(h(\vec t))\in\Inst$.
 If any homomorphism from \Inst[A] to \Inst exists, write $\Inst[A]\to\Inst$.
 Please note that if $n$ is a null occurring in \Inst[A], then $h(n)$ may be a constant or null.